 The best way to get to know the school is to visit campus.
 We host three Open Houses each year when current students guide visitors around the campus and faculty members are available to discuss their courses.
 A full-day Campus Visit for prospective students is a good way to decide if The Academy is the right school and is required for a completed application.

+Though our application deadline (February 15, 2021) has passed, we are currently accepting applications on a rolling basis.
 Click here to complete The Academy’s own online application.
 Click here to pursue an online application via Gateway to Prep Schools.
-The application fee will be waived for completed applications submitted before January 1, 2020.
 Please request a fee waiver if applying through Gateway to Prep Schools.